 Most white collar crimes are classified as Category B or Category C felonies.
 If convicted, you can face imprisonment from 1 to 20 years and be fined up to $100,000, not including court ordered restitution.
 A common misconception is that white collar crime is less serious than violent crimes, and that white collar offenders receive lighter sentences.
 The truth is, white collar crime is very serious and can result in substantial fines and prison time.
 If you are facing white collar crime charges, you need an experienced attorney who can help you!

 At The Wright Law Group, P.C., our attorneys have almost three decades of combined experience handling complex criminal defense matters for our clients.
-If you’ve been charged with a white collar crime, call us today at (702) 405-0001.
-Our consultations are always free and confidential.
+If you’ve been charged with a white collar crime, call us now at (702) 405-0001 to arrange a consultation.